Delgo: Awards

 Despite its performance, Delgo was accepted by numerous film festivals, including the three largest animation festivals in the world: SICAF (Korea), Annecy (France), and Anima Mundi (Brazil).
 Delgo received the "Best Feature Film" award at 2008's Anima Mundi.

 Home media

 20th Century Fox Home Entertainment released Delgo on DVD on August 4, 2009.
 A Blu-ray Disc was released on October 5, 2010.
 The DVD extras include an audio commentary from the directors, featurettes, six deleted scenes, and the short "Chroma Chameleon".

 Impact

 According to The Wall Street Journal, "the failure of Delgo to attract audiences reflects a glut of films in the crowded holiday corridor and highlights the challenges facing films made and marketed outside the Hollywood system."

+Although Delgo was conceived and written as the first installment of an intended trilogy, plans for it were cancelled when the film bombed critically and financially.

+On August 26, 2009, the makers of Delgo were actually considering suing James Cameron for Avatar, claiming that it stole assets, ideas, visuals, and concepts from Delgo.
+The case was eventually dropped.